-As a wife and a mother, I came to America 25 years ago; I initially put my education on the back burner to support my husband, who earned his Master's and then his Ph.D.
-When my marriage ended, I raised my four children all alone at the same time that I went to nursing school.
-All of my children are in college except the littlest one, ten years old.
+As a wife and a mother, I came to America 25 years ago; I initially put my education on the back burner to support my husband, who earned his master's and then his Ph.D.
+When my marriage ended, I raised my four children all alone while I went to nursing school.
+All my children are in college except the youngest one, who is ten years old.
 I now have 14 years of experience in nursing, and I finished my BSN this May 2013.
-I am currently working two positions as a nurse, 64 hours per week, and I enjoy every minute I spend in uniform.
+I am currently working in two positions as a nurse, 64 hours per week, and I enjoy every minute I spend in uniform.

 I plan to continue to work here in the USA for the next 13 years or so until I retire; at the same time, I will build bridges with nurses in Africa so that I am highly knowledgeable about nursing leadership in Africa.
 I see retirement at 65 not as the end of my career, however, but as the beginning of my crowning effort as a nurse, my return to Africa to work as a nursing leader in my native Cameroon, educating our nurses so that they will be more effective in educating our communities about infectious diseases and health maintenance.
 The communities in Cameroon (West Africa), where I originally come from, are impoverished, and most people lack access to health care.
 This is why disease prevention is so critically important for my people.
 At 65, I hope to launch a new career in Africa for another 15 to 20 years, teaching health maintenance and prevention of disease to nurses and other healthcare professionals.

 Your program is my first choice for graduate school because of my profound respect and admiration for your emphasis on the importance of innovation, learning, and discovery.
 However, I appreciate your recognition and focus on the importance of preparing ‘culturally proficient’ nurses for service to our global society.
 I see this as Africa’s best and only hope for radical improvement in our healthcare systems and solidarity with the worldwide healthcare community.